 This is our commercial lease template for leasing business property.

 It is designed to be used when you want to put in place a lease for commercial property.
 It can be easily customised to suit your individual requirements and is suitable for the letting of all types of commercial or business property in England and Wales when letting the whole building as one.

 This type of lease agreement puts in place a robust and reliable agreement that is suitable for both short term and long term letting of commercial property where no break clause is required.
 If you do need a break clause, you can find it here, as a supplement to this commercial lease template.

-The template has been drafted by David, our co-founder and lawyer of twenty years.
+David, our co-founder and solicitor of over twenty years, drafted the template.
 This ensures that you can rely on the document being up-to-date and legally comprehensive.
 Our detailed guidance notes (free with the template) make completing the final lease simple and fast.
 A copy of the guidance notes are available here: guide to this commercial lease template.

 If you wish to contract out of the provisions of the Landlord & Tenant Act 1954 that permit the tenant to ask for an extension of the lease when it expires, our guide and free declarations and notices assist you in this regard – they are included with this template when you buy it.
 Virtually all landlords do use this contracting-out process.

 Using our Commercial Lease Agreement template

-This template for a commercial or business lease can be downloaded in Word format once purchased.
-It can then be easily edited to your own needs.
+You can download this template for a commercial or business lease in Word format once purchased.
+Then edit it to your own needs quickly.

 We provide a full money-back guarantee if you are not happy with your template document for any reason.